Complexity

 summary: ClassVar[str] = 'Forbid too many arguments for a function or method.'

-class TooManyReturnsViolation(node, text=None, baseline=None)[source]
+final class TooManyReturnsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation